-The general terms and conditions of every appointment to the faculty will be stated in a written contract, signed by both parties, and a copy of the contract will be supplied to the faculty member.
-Any extensions or modifications of the contract which may be agreed to shall be set forth in writing.
-All tenure-track and tenured teaching faculty are issued a ten-month (10 month) contract of employment, unless otherwise indicated in writing at the time of the appointment.
-All tenure-track and tenured library faculty are issued a one-year (12 month) contract of employment, unless otherwise indicated in writing at the time of the appointment.
-Ten-month (10 month) faculty contracts generally begin August 1 and end May 31.
-Twelve- month (12 month) faculty contracts generally begin July 1 and end June 30.
-Contracts are issued at the latest by June 30.
-All faculty contracts must be signed and returned to the Office of the Provost and Vice President for Academic Affairs; twelve-month (12 month) contracts must be returned by the second Thursday of July and ten-month (10 month) contracts must be returned by the fourth Thursday of July.
-If either of the above days falls on a holiday, then the contract will be due on the next business day.
+For library faculty, the terms and conditions will be stated in a written contract, signed by both parties, and a copy of the contract will be supplied to the faculty member.
+Tenure-track and tenured library faculty are issued a one-year (12-month) contract of employment, unless otherwise indicated in writing at the time of the appointment.
+Twelve-month (12-month) faculty contracts generally begin July 1 and end June 30.
+Contracts are issued following the establishment of an annual budget by the Board of Governors, typically, though not always, at the June Board meeting.
+All faculty contracts must be signed and returned to the Office of the Provost and Vice President for Academic Affairs by the second Thursday of July.
+If this day falls on a holiday, then the contract will be due on the next business day.
 No contract is valid or binding on the University unless signed by the President or authorized designee.

 Faculty members are required to provide a minimum of thirty days' notice to the immediate supervisor and the Office of Human Resources.
-Should a faculty member's resignation occur prior to completion of the designated contract term, the faculty will be ineligible for rehire.
+Should a faculty member's resignation occur prior to completion of the designated agreement or contract term, the faculty will be ineligible for rehire.
 In cases of non-reappointment, probationary tenure-track and non-tenure-track faculty will be notified in writing by the Provost/VPAA by March 1.
-Non-reappointment indicates that the faculty member's employment with the University will be terminated upon expiration of the current contract.
-At the discretion of the Provost/VPAA, a faculty notified of termination may be granted a one-year non-tenure-track terminal contract.
+Non-reappointment indicates that the faculty member's employment with the University will be terminated upon expiration of the current agreement or contract.
+At the discretion of the Provost/VPAA, a faculty notified of termination may be granted a one-year non-tenure-track terminal agreement or contract.
 In such cases, all rights and privileges associated with ranked faculty are null and void.